-- Consider whether the Board's assessment of going concern contains all relevant information of which we are aware as a result of our audit.
-In addition, we inquired with management and the Board about the key assumptions underlying the assessment of going concern. - Evaluate whether the directors assumptions are reasonable and whether plans for future action by the Board is feasible under the given circumstances. - Assess whether the Board has identified events and/or circumstances that may cast reasonable doubt on the entity's ability to continue as a going concern.. - Inquire with the Board regarding their knowledge of events and/or circumstances beyond the period of the directors assessment.
+• Consider whether the Board's assessment of going concern contains all relevant information of which we are aware as a result of our audit.
+In addition, we inquired with management and the Board about the key assumptions underlying the assessment of going concern.

+• Evaluate whether the directors' assumptions are reasonable and whether plans for future action by the Board is feasible under the given circumstances.